EthanC/Arrchive/README.md

 Although not required, a [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is recommended for notifications.

-Regardless of whether you choose to run the Docker container or standalone script, Arrchive is intended to be run at an interval using a task scheduler, such as [cron](https://crontab.guru/).
+Arrchive is intended to be run at an interval using a task scheduler, such as [cron](https://crontab.guru/).

 **Environment Variables:**